PetSafe Swaps & Nutrition

 Nutritional breakdown for cats

 Agave can be a fun addition to your cat's treat rotation.
-It offers Source of natural nutrients and fiber., but it is not a complete food and should never replace a cat-specific diet formulated to meet all daily nutrient needs.
-Most of the calories come from agave's natural sugars and carbohydrates, so keep portions small—especially for pets with weight, pancreas, or blood sugar concerns.
+It offers Agave offers no nutritional benefit for cats — felines lack sweet taste receptors and have no dietary need for sugars or sweeteners., but it is not a complete food and should never replace a cat-specific diet formulated to meet all daily nutrient needs.
+Most of the calories come from agave's natural sugars and carbohydrates, so keep portions small — especially for pets with weight, pancreas, or blood sugar concerns.

 Safe serving suggestions